meganyyu/Prolific/README.md

 ### 1. User Stories (Required and Optional)
 (based on [FBU App Expectations](https://courses.codepath.org/courses/ios_university_fast_track/pages/fbu_app_expectations))

-**Required Must-have Stories**
+**Required Stories**

+*Sprint 1*
 - [ ] User can create a new account
 - [ ] User can login/logout of app
-- [ ] User can view starter threads in their feed
+- [ ] User can view starter threads, ordered by creation date, in their feed
-- [ ] User can tap a starter thread to view thread details
+- [ ] User can tap a starter thread to view thread details & navigate through snippets-so-far
-- [ ] User can compose and submit snippets to existing starter threads (text-only first)
+- [ ] User can compose and submit snippets to the latest round of an existing starter thread (text-only first)

+*Sprint 2*
-- [ ] Before a "winning" snippet is chosen, user can tap the latest snippet in a thread to view the snippets that have been submitted to continue the storyline
+- [ ] Before a "winning" snippet is chosen, user can tap the latest snippet in a thread to view the snippets that have been submitted for a round
-- [ ] User can like a submitted snippet to vote for which one they want to win
+- [ ] User can vote on a submitted snippet to indicate which one they want to win a round
-- [ ] Create logic for choosing a "winning" snippet: after a certain amount of time, votes are counted up?
+- [ ] Create logic for choosing a "winning" snippet: after a certain amount of time, votes are counted up (if no snippets have been submitted, add more time)
-- [ ] User can tap a thread in their feed to navigate through snippets-so-far
+- [ ] Setup user analytics to track user interaction with threads & snippets

+*Sprint 3*
 - [ ] User can compose snippets using images (ability to take photos in-app + upload photos through device)
-    - [ ] Create custom camera view
 - [ ] User can follow/unfollow a thread
+- [ ] User can view threads they are following in their Favorites page
+- [ ] Create MVP version of ranking algorithm: have a class that locally and directly calculates some basic ranking (based on simple factors like votes, views, etc.) to rank what order users see snippets that have been submitted to a thread
 - [ ] Create logic for finalizing a snippet: maybe there are different types of snippets you can create - a "normal" snippet and a "final" snippet.
 Or maybe for each starter thread, there are a limited number of snippets that can be made and the story has to finish within that number of snippets.
-- [ ] User can integrate account with Facebook SDK and add friends from Facebook (or other social media?)
+- [ ] User can integrate account with Facebook SDK

-- [ ] Main "complex algorithm": ranking analysis of threads & snippets for purpose of (1) making sure app doesn't only promote too ranked threads/snippets, and (2) as fraud detection to counter abuse from voters (e.g. maybe same users always vote for another user)
-    - [ ] MVP version: within my app, have a class that directly calculates some basic ranking (based on simple factors like votes, views, etc.) - very simple, because don't want to overload phone
-    * Applications:
-        * (1) Can use this algorithm to rank what order users see snippets that have been submitted to a thread (so that you don't just see the top voted snippet at the top of your screen and end up voting for that same snippet) --> for MVP
-        * (2) Use algorithm to rank what order you see threads on your explore page (so that you don't just interact with the top interacted threads, but see new ones too) --> optional/stretch application
-    - [ ] Future iterations (optional): Modify that class to instead send out the data to some server to do more complex analysis (e.g. maybe we want votes from new, unique users that haven't voted for that particular user before to count more than habitual voters)

-**Optional Nice-to-have Stories**
+*Sprint 4*
+- [ ] Improve UI!
+Check that required UI elements are there
+    - [ ] Make sure app uses gesture recognizers (e.g. double tap to like, e.g. pinch to scale)
+    - [ ] Make sure app uses animations (e.g. fade in/out, e.g. animating a view growing and shrinking)
+    - [ ] Choose/add external library to add visual polish

+**Tier 1 Stretch Stories**

 - [ ] User can compose their own starter threads
-- [ ] User can see their profile page with their own threads/snippets they've contributed to other threads, and a list of their followers/following
+- [ ] User can see their profile page with their own threads/snippets they've contributed to other threads and a count of their contributions
-- [ ] User can view other user’s profiles and see what threads they've created
 - [ ] User can customize their profile
 - [ ] User can receive notifications when their snippet is liked or a thread they are contributing to is added to
+- [ ] User can post snippets using other forms of media as well (e.g. video, voice recordings - potentially a better format?)
+    - [ ] Create custom camera view

+**Tier 2 Stretch Stories**
+- [ ] User can view other user’s profiles by tapping on the author photo of a snippet, and see what threads they've created
+- [ ] User can search for other users
+- [ ] User can friend/unfriend other users
+    - [ ] User can add friends from Facebook (or other social media!)
+- [ ] Update Explore Feed
-- [ ] User can see recent/trending threads in Explore page
+    - [ ] User can see recent, but also trending threads in Explore page
     - [ ] Users can search for threads by title
-- [ ] User can search for other users
-- [ ] User can follow/unfollow other users

-- [ ] User can post snippets using other forms of media as well (e.g. video, voice recordings - potentially a better format?)
+**Tier 3 Stretch Stories**
 - [ ] Users can make threads private
 - [ ] Users can invite other users to a private thread
 - [ ] User can share threads to social media apps?
 Need to work out logic of how that works (unless it's only sharing a snippet)